 In 1966, the architect of Apartheid, Prime Minister Verwoerd was stabbed to death in the House of Assembly by Dimitri Tsafendas, a parliamentary clerk, who escaped the death penalty on the grounds of insanity, saying that a large worm in his stomach told him to kill Verwoerd.
 Surgeons discovered that Tsafendas had been transplanted with a bug inserted by early-21st century black abolitionist South African time-travellers.
 Given a fresh hope for the future, the South African government succeeded in remaining power just long enough to obtain the time travel technology, where upon they sent their own agent back to save Verwoerd.
 This created a temporal loop, which required the intervention of agents from the nexus of time to intervene by introducing the super-agent known to us all as Nelson Mandela.

-.
-Evidence of widespread lycanthropy shocks the Americans, unaware that sadistic members of their senior command have already succumbed to temptation, unable to face the horrors
+In 1944, the first allied troops of the U.S. Army cross the western border of Germany and see behind the curtain of the Third Reich.
+Evidence of widespread lycanthropy shocks the Americans, unaware that sadistic members of their senior command have already succumbed to temptation, unable to face the horrors peace-time.

 In 1957, the Maestro John Furie Zacharias find Hitler's hidden tomb in the Antarctic just as the dark forces he had invoked at his death reanimate his hideous corpse.
 In the ensuing struggle, the go-between Chant, Judith Estabrook and 'Gentle' are chased halfway around the Third Dominion of the Imajica before they manage to send the Fuhrer back to the underworld with a spell they discover in Rome.